rust-lang/rustfmt/Configurations.md

 # Configuring Rustfmt

 Rustfmt is designed to be very configurable.
 You can create a TOML file called `rustfmt.toml` or `.rustfmt.toml`, place it in the project or any other parent directory and it will apply the options in that file.
-If none of these directories contain such a file, both your home directory and a directory called `rustfmt` in your [global config directory](https://docs.rs/dirs/1.0.4/dirs/fn.config_dir.html) (e.g. `.config/rustfmt/`) are checked as well.

 A possible content of `rustfmt.toml` or `.rustfmt.toml` might look like this: